katacoda-scenarios/kubernetes-bootcamp-scenarios/8/step1.md

 `kubectl get services`{{execute}}

 We have a Service called kubernetes that is created by default when minikube starts the cluster.
-To create a new service and expose it to external traffic we’ll use the expose command with NodePort as parameter (minikube does not support the LoadBalancer option yet)
+To create a new service and expose it to external traffic we’ll use the expose command with NodePort as parameter (minikube does not support the LoadBalancer option yet).

 `kubectl expose deployment/kubernetes-bootcamp --type="NodePort" --port 8080`{{execute}}